CWorthy-ocean/cstar_blueprint_roms_marbl_example/README.md

 export PATH="./:$PATH"
 export PATH=$PATH:$ROMS_ROOT/Tools-Roms
 ```

+5. Compile ROMS:
-4. copy this repo into a subdirectory of `ucla-roms` (`$ROMS_ROOT/Examples/` is recommended)
+    1. First, place this repo into a subdirectory of `ucla-roms` (`$ROMS_ROOT/Examples/` is recommended).
+    2. Replace certain ROMS files with the ones included in the `Macbook_files_to_replace` subdirectory of this repo using `rsync -av $ROMS_ROOT/Examples/roms_marbl_example/Macbook_files_to_replace/* $ROMS_ROOT`.
+This will allow compilation on a Mac with ARM64.
+    3. Go to `$ROMS_ROOT/Work` and run `make nhmg`
+    4. Go to `$ROMS_ROOT/Tools-Roms` and run `make`
-5. go to `code` and run `make`, which should produce an executable (`roms`) locally.
-This configuration is set to run on 8 CPUs.
+    5. Lastly, go to `code` in this repo and run `make`, which should produce an executable (`roms`) locally.

+Compile time notes:
+- The number of CPUs is set at compile time (see below, default number is 9).
-   By default, ROMS will compile with BGC being handled by MARBL.
+- By default, ROMS will compile with BGC being handled by MARBL.
-   To switch to BEC, comment (prepend a `!` to) `#define MARBL` in `code/cppdefs.opt` and run `make` again.
+- To switch to BEC, comment (prepend a `!` to) `#define MARBL` in `code/cppdefs.opt`, uncomment `#define BIOLOGY_BEC2`, run `make` again.
-   To run without BGC, additionally undefine the `BIOLOGY_BEC2` cpp key.
+   To run without BGC, comment both cpp keys.

 ## Running
-All of the initial and boundary condition files to run for the month of January 2012 are provided in `INPUT` for both BEC and MARBL.
+All of the initial and boundary condition files to run for the year of 2012 are provided in `INPUT` for both BEC and MARBL.
-To run the model, simply run the script `fromscratch_run.sh` in a terminal, which will determine whether the MARBL cpp key is active and choose the necessary input files and namelists accordingly.
+To run the model, simply run the script `fromrestart_run.sh` in a terminal, which will determine whether the MARBL cpp key is active and choose the necessary input files and namelists accordingly.
+The model will restart on the 3rd of January 2012 (restart files are included for MARBL and BEC, but both runs previously started from identical initial conditions)
 The input files are split (one per processor) using the `partit` tool in `$ROMS_ROOT/Tools-Roms` which should be on your path after being added by the `.ROMS` file in Step 3, then the model is run.
 The output files are similarly joined using the `ncjoin` tool.
-The `fromscratch_run.sh` script chooses the corresponding `roms.in` file to run for 1 day with a 36 second timestep while the model stabilises after being initialised from external data.
-The `fromrestart_run.sh` script can then be used, utilising a restart file created by the previous run and increasing the time step to 6 minutes and the run length to 28 days.

 ## Running with modified settings
-The layout of processors is set (`NP_XI`,`NP_ETA`) in `code/param.opt` should you wish to change from the default (4,2), but the model will need to be recompiled, and the `.sh` files will need to be updated before running.
+The layout of processors is set (`NP_XI`,`NP_ETA`) in `code/param.opt` should you wish to change from the default (3,3), but the model will need to be recompiled, and the `.sh` files will need to be updated before running.
 The output frequency is set in `code/ocean_vars.opt`.
 A recompile will be necessary to change this.

 ## MODIFICATIONS FROM ROMS SOURCE CODE